[ Printer Friendly Version ] [ Report Abuse ]

 The Ravenclaw inhaled deeply and exhaled slowly.
-Her saw a number of emotions – desire, hurt, compassion, stubbornness – flash across her face but she eventually collected herself and gave him a quick peck on the lips.
+Her saw a number of emotions – desire, hurt, compassion, stubbornness – flash across her face, but she eventually collected herself and gave him a quick peck on the lips.

 “Alright,” she conceded, “I don’t mind slowing things down and waiting.
 I must confess, I don’t really know what I’m doing – I’m quite new to all of this.”

 Remus smiled appreciatively and cradled her in his arms after placing a kiss on the top of her head.
-As the sky began to blush a shade of pink, the secret lovers sighed, embraced further, and watched the fiery sun set over the turquoise Caribbean waters.
+As the sky began to blush a shade of pink, the secret lovers sighed, embraced tighter, and watched the fiery sun set over the turquoise Caribbean waters.
 For one second, however, Marianne wriggled out of his grasp and looked him straight in the eyes.

-“But please know that I’m not trying to pressure you … I just want to love you completely - emotionally and physically.
+“Please know that I’m not trying to pressure you … I just want to love you completely - emotionally and physically.
 So if you change your mind, if you decide you want to, I’m ready.”

 The werewolf silently nodded his head and kissed her timidly to say thank you, desperately fighting his continuous primal urge to pick up where they left off.
 Instead of attacking him eagerly as she had done before, Marianne smiled into his lips and gradually deepened the kiss as the hot tropical day faded into a cool night.